lowrycito/handbook/pages/study-manual-general-handbook.md

       * 12.1.3.
 ClassesPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.1.4.
 Singing TimePrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.1.5.
 NurseryPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
     * 12.2.
-Participating in the Work of Salvation and Exaltation
+Participating in God’ Work of Salvation and Exaltation

       * 12.2.
-Participating in the Work of Salvation and ExaltationPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
+Participating in God’s Work of Salvation and ExaltationPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.2.1.
 Living the Gospel of Jesus ChristPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.2.2.
 Caring for Those in NeedPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.
       * 12.2.3.
 Inviting All to Receive the GospelPrimary is a home-centered, Church-supported organization for children ages 18 months to 11 years.